-The draft guidance advises GPs and healthcare professionals how they should treat acute otitis media, a middle ear infection that is common in children and young people.
+The guidance advises GPs and healthcare professionals how they should treat acute otitis media, a middle ear infection that is common in children and young people.

 Estimates suggest one in four children experience a middle ear infection before they are 10 years old, and that 60% show signs of improvement (for example being in less pain) within 24 hours, even if they are not given antibiotics.